Graduate Student Association (GSA)

-AGS is proud to offer a limited amount of travel assistance for presenters and attendees of professional conferences.
+GSA is proud to offer a limited amount of travel assistance for presenters and attendees of professional conferences.
 Both presenters and attendees need to submit a reimbursement form and receipts for conference registration.
 Additionally, presenters will need to submit a receipt for membership and a photocopy of your presentation(s) from the conference program.

 Application for Reimbursement

 Applicants are encouraged to apply to funds from the Graduate School.

 GSA organizes a variety of casual and professional social events throughout the year.
 Typical events include an annual Fall Welcome Picnic, Town Hall Q&A with the department chair, holiday parties, brown bag lunches, post-colloquium ‘happy hours’ and celebratory end-of-the-semester dinners.
 If you have an idea for an event, please contact a GSA member.

 The Judith Wittner Award for Best Paper in Ethnography